nwheels-io/NWheels/README.md

 > - To businesses - more reliability and availability of critical services for no cloud vendor lock-in
 > - To users - more cool apps and services available

-If NWheels holds its promise and reaches its goals, this would mean no less than revolution.
+If NWheels holds its promise and reaches its goals, the game will change.
 It is doable - we did it (milestone Afra), and we want to do it again, this time for real.

 NWheels project would benefit from contributions by experienced professionals in many different areas.